-HUIZE HOLDING LIMITED NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Continued)
+HUIZE HOLDING LIMITED NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Continued) (All amounts in thousands, except share data, or otherwise noted)

-27. Subsequent events
+25. Subsequent events

 The Company evaluated its subsequent events through April 19, 2023, the date on which these financial statements were issued.
 Except for the below transaction, there is no material events or transactions needing recognition or disclosure found.